Tharnslair/Caamas/CSharpEqualityComparison/ooCSharp.md

 - class makes a promise to supply the props and methods to any other code that needs them
 - class interface???

+Constructors

+- no parameters is the default constructor

 ---